epfl-ada/ada-2021-project-f-jab/README.md

 ## Methods

-First, we filter the Quotebank data to match certain criteria.
-We look for substrings containing movie titles, restricting ourselves to the top 10 movies per year based on box office revenue.
-See `filter_quotes.ipynb` for more info.
-Next we run the Quotebank data through an extensive cleaning and preprocessing (`preprocessingQuotebank.ipynb`).
-We do a sentiment analysis on the quotes in `sentiment.ipynb`.
-Finally we explore the filtered quotes and the imdb dataset in `movies.ipynb`.
+First, we filter the Quotebank data to match the top 10 movies per year based on box office revenue. (`filter_quotes.ipynb`).
+Next we run the Quotebank data through cleaning and preprocessing (`preprocessingQuotebank.ipynb`).
+We do a sentiment analysis in `sentiment.ipynb`.
+Finally we explore the quotes and the imdb dataset (`movies.ipynb`).

-For subtasks (RQs) we will have to further filter the data.
-We prefer doing this in several steps to not lose data that is compatible with the conditions of one subtask even though it is not compatible with another subtask.
-We plan to do the following per subtask:
+For subtasks (RQs) we plan to do the following:

 RQ1:
-- Linear regression between the total number of quotes on a movie and domestic box office revenue.
+- Linear regression between total number of quotes on a movie and domestic box office revenue.
-- Checking correlation between the distribution of quotes over time and box office time series data.
+- Checking correlation between distribution of quotes over time and box office time series data.
 - Propensity score matching: calculate propensity score with logistic regression, based on movie attributes on IMDb data on few quote vs many quote movies and compare the results with box office data.

 RQ2:
 - Assign sentiment scores using Afinn sentiment lexicon and analyse time series by using a smoothness filter or moving average.
-- RQ2.1 of sentiment of quote related to domestic box office revenue will be done similarly to the linear regression in RQ1.
+- sentiment of quote related to domestic box office revenue: similarly to RQ1.
-- Create a comparison metric between IMDB rating and sentiment in quote and do linear regression to see if there's a mapping between the two.
+- Create comparison metric between IMDB rating and sentiment in quote and do linear regression to see if there's a mapping.

 RQ3:
-- Pick similar budget movies released close to each other and investigate how to distribution of quotes and the box office data evolves in time.
+- Pick similarly budgeted movies released close to each other, investigate how distribution of quotes and box office data evolves over time.
 - Do Chi-square test of independence on the box office and quotes separatly.

 RQ4:
-- Do an observational study where a certain "bias"-parameter is investigated from matching i.a. actors or movies on the remaining available data.
-For instance we could investigate whether Thriller or Action differ in rating/sentiment score by mathcing based on distribution of number of quotes, etc..
+- Do observational study where a certain "bias"-parameter is investigated from matching e.g. actors or movies on the remaining available data. (e.g. investigate whether Thriller and Action differ in rating)
-- Ise latent analysis like PCA and reduce dimensionality to 2D for a simple visual inspection.
+- Use latent analysis like PCA and reduce dimensionality to 2D for visual inspection.

 RQ5:
--  Calculate the mean number of quotes on movies and series on a daily basis and calculate confidence intervals with bootstrapping.
+-  Calculate mean number of quotes on movies and series on a daily basis, calculate confidence intervals (bootstrapping).
--  Use regression for comparison of the mean number of quotes across movies and series, use t-test for compariosn of means.
+-  Use regression for comparison of the mean number of quotes across movies and series, use t-test for comparison of means.

 Eventually: implement "WhoSaidIt!" as a fun interactive feature (simply do a document search using some t.b.d. information retrieval method such as cosine distance.